Kotlin/kotlin-spec/docs/src/md/kotlin.core/scoping.md

 Top-level scopes additionally allow to introduce such bindings using [`import` directive][Packages and imports] from other top-level scopes.

 In most situations, it is not allowed to bind several values to the same identifier in the same scope, but it is allowed to bind a value to an identifier already available in the scope through outer scopes or imports.
-An exception to this rule are function declarations, that, in addition to identifier bound to, also may differ by [signature][Function signatures] and allow defining several functions with the same name in the same scope.
+An exception to this rule are function declarations, that, in addition to identifier bound to, also may differ by [signature][Function signature] and allow defining several functions with the same name in the same scope.
 When [calling functions][Call and property access expressions] a process called [overloading resolution][Overload resolution] takes places that allows differentiating such functions.
 Overloading resolution also applies to properties if they are used as functions through `invoke`-convention, but it does not mean several properties with the same name may be defined in the same scope.